RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/core_library.md

 For example, core lacks the following modules that are found in the std library ... mostly because the modules deal with OS-level functionalities.
 1. `std::thread` module.
 Threading is a service that is typically provided by a kernel.
 2. `std::env` module.
 This module provides you with ways to Inspect and manipulate a process’ environment.
 Processes are usually an abstration provided by an OS.
+3. `std::backtrace`
+4. `std::boxed`
+5. `std::os`
+6. `std::string`

-Look for the rest of the missing modules and try to answer the questions : "why isn't this module not found in core?", "if it were to be implemented in core, how would the module interface look like?".
+Look for the rest of the missing modules and try to answer the following questions : "why isn't this module not found in core?", "if it were to be implemented in core, how would the module interface look like?".

 For example, there is currently no `core::thread` but there is `std::thread`. `core::thread` does not exist because if it did, it would have depended on the availability of a thread manager; a thread manager is typically a part of a kernel. `std::thread` depends on that, so it is my assumption that `core::thread` might require the availability of a thread-manager.
+If maybe the Rust team decided to create a `core::thread`, then the library API might have focused on attaching an external thread manager.

-Also, just because a module is found in both std and core does not guarantee that the module is identical.
+Also, just because a module's name is found in both std and core, it is not a guarantee that both the modules contain identical contents.
 Modules with the same names have different contents.
 For example, `core::panic` exposes ZERO functions while `std::panic` exposes around 9 functions.